sneakaway-studio/CTS-Viz/README.md

 	- [ ] Notification points you to app when sunsets
 	- [ ] Keep things modular to make mobile version performant
 	- [ ] Build mobile app welcome screen in a new scene
-	- [ ] In SVG exporters, make sure there is an option to produce differenct size PNGs for app
+	- [X] In SVG exporters, make sure there is an option to produce differenct size PNGs for app
-	- [ ] SVG export should mimic same structure as original project (sunset data)
+	- [X] SVG export should mimic same structure as original project (sunset data)
 - [ ] Visualization
  	- [X] Display basic randomized, with controls
  	- [X] Change to savable configuration method to repeat visuals w/o losing settings
 - [ ] Animation
 	- [X] Remove glitch from parent emotion (gimbal lock)
 	- [X] Change from LeanTween to DOTween
-	- [ ] Config files save edits to animation settings
+	- [X] Config files save edits to animation settings
-	- [ ] Make Save Config button
+	- [X] Make Save Config button
 	- [ ] Make workflow like this:
-		- [ ] 1.
+		- [X] 1.
 Create new config file button
-		- [ ] 2.
+		- [X] 2.
 Drag config file to visualizer game object
 		- [ ] 3.
 Make animations, change properties, etc
 		- [ ] 4.
 Click Save button to update values in config file with current values of animation
 - [ ] UI
 	- [X] Add control viz buttons
-	- [ ] Improve button style
 	- [ ] Add overlay with instructions?
 - [ ] Sky
 	- [ ] Skybox image